nginx/agent/site/content/install-upgrade/migrate-v3.md

 ---
-title: Migrate from NGINX Agent v2 to v3
+title: Upgrade from v2.x to v3.0
 weight: 500
 docs: DOCS-000
 ---